ramlaxman/Tech-Writer-Portfolio/Installation Guides/Install rSyslog from source code.md

 - Copy `json_object_iterator.h` from extracted folder of json to `/usr/local/include/json/`

-- Run `make` command and it should run fine.
+- Run `make` command again and it should run fine.